ETay203/hello-world/README.md

 # hello-world
-my first repository
 Hi there, I'm new to github and git.
-Just fooling around to see if I can get to grips with all this.
+This is my first repository.
+I'm just fooling around to see if I can get to grips with all this.
 I have no idea what to write about now.